Sohail-chaudry/Lyra/README.md

 # Lyra
-A simple music app based on sSpotify API
+A simple music app based on Spotify API